Q.1: What is the “Self-service Library Station” project?

 Q.4: Why are there only three Self-service Library Stations?

 A.7: Self-service Library Stations mainly serve the purpose of on-the-spot borrowing.
 Since the operational mode of Self-service Library Stations is different from that of static and mobile libraries, not all library materials can be displayed due to the limited number of book slots.
-To ensure that all library material items are available for borrowing on the spot, the LCSD will adopt a flexible mechanism to rotate the library materials regularly, in the hope of providing diversified genres of books and maintaining a sense of novelty to attract patrons.
+To ensure that all library material items are available for borrowing on the spot, the LCSD will adopt a flexible mechanism to rotate the library materials regularly, in the hope of providing diversified genres of books and maintaining a sense of novelty to attract readers.

 Q.8: What is a “station catalogue”?
 How is it different from the current library catalogue?

 A.8: The “station catalogue” is a dedicated catalogue designed for Self-service Library Stations.
-Like the current library catalogue, the “station catalogue” allows patrons to conduct real-time search and browse library materials.
-On top of that, it provides more thorough information about the library materials, such as the shelving station, shelving tier, book slot number and status, as well as whether the return facilities are full, allowing patrons to learn about the latest status of the stations beforehand.
+Like the current library catalogue, the “station catalogue” allows readers to conduct real-time search and browse library materials.
+On top of that, it provides more thorough information about the library materials, such as the shelving station, shelving tier, book slot number and status, as well as whether the return facilities are full, allowing readers to learn about the latest status of the stations beforehand.